Dialog Axiata: MTN Networks (Pvt) Ltd (1993–2005)

-The year 2001 saw the launch of Dialog Internet, thus starting ISP operations by launching GPRS and MMS services based on existing 2G infrastructure and becoming the first GPRS and MMS operator in South Asia.
+The year 2001 saw the launch of Dialog Internet, thus starting Internet service provider operations by launching GPRS and MMS services based on existing 2G infrastructure and becoming the first GPRS and MMS operator in South Asia.

+Following the 2002 ceasefire agreement, Dialog became the first mobile operator to cover the Jaffna Peninsula within 45 days.

 In 2004 surpassing a milestone Dialog GSM was able to attain 1 million subscriber base and to commission its 500th 2G base station.

 Dialog Telekom PLC (2005–2010)

-In March 2005 MTN Networks Pvt Ltd unveiled its new corporate identity as Dialog Telekom Ltd at a shindig witnessed by Mahathir Mohamad, Former Prime Minister of Malaysia, celebrating the Company's ten years of telecommunications infrastructure development in Sri Lanka.
+In March 2005 MTN Networks Pvt Ltd unveiled its new corporate identity as Dialog Telekom Ltd at a shindig witnessed by Mahathir Mohamad, Former Prime Minister of Malaysia, celebrating the company's ten years of telecommunications infrastructure development in Sri Lanka.